Bylaws

 It shall be the duty of the Secretary to keep an accurate record of all proceedings of the Association, receive all communications, conduct correspondence as required, and have charge of all records of the Association.
 The Secretary shall keep the minutes of all meetings.
 The Secretary shall also serve as Secretary of the Board of Directors and keep the minutes of its meetings.

 The Treasurer or other signatory shall deposit all monies received for the Association in a bank account maintained for that purpose.
 The Treasurer shall disburse all funds by check.
+All checks shall be signed by the Treasurer and at least one other Director.

-The Treasurer shall make a financial statement to the membership at the first meeting of the fiscal year.
+The Treasurer shall make a financial statement to the membership at the first Board meeting of the fiscal year.

 Current bank statements for the Association shall be available for inspection by any member.
 The Treasurer shall maintain a record of all members.
+The account number(s) may be removed or redacted for any bank statement provided to the owner.

 It shall be the duty of the Preservation Officer to assist the Board in the gathering and compilation of Deed restrictions, Minimum Lot Size restrictions, Minimum Building Line restrictions, and any other relevant city ordinances.